 The unadjusted trial balance is the fourth crucial step of the accounting cycle.
-It is the backbone of the financial statement.
-An unadjusted trial balance is prepared after posting entries into the general ledger to proceed with the accounting process/cycle.
-The primary purpose is to detect mathematical error accuracy and provide the basis for financial statements.
+An unadjusted trial balance is prepared after posting entries into the general ledger to proceed with the accounting cycle/process.
+The primary purpose is to detect mathematical errors, accuracy and provide the basis for financial statements.

-This article provides information about preparing an unadjusted trial balance, why it is prepared, and errors that an unadjusted trial balance fails to detect.
+This article provides information about prepare unadjusted trial balance, why it is prepared, and errors that an unadjusted trial balance fails to detect.

-An unadjusted trial balance or trail balance is listing all accounts to create a financial statement before any record and post adjusting entries are made.
+An unadjusted trial balance or trial balance is listing all account balances to create a financial statement before adjusting entries are made.
 It is prepared on a monthly, quarterly, and yearly basis.
-Moreover, it helps to confirm all debit and credit balances and detect errors.
+Moreover, it helps to detect errors and make sure that all debit and credit balances should be equal .

 The Unadjusted trial balance can be prepared by many software packages and also manually.

 There are various purposes for preparing a trial balance.
-However, the trial balance is the first draft that is the foundation of the final draft or financial statement.
+However, the trial balance is the foundation for the preparation of financial statements.